nicelgueta/rusty-random-slug/README.md

 I needed a way to generate random slugs for a web project so thought it was a good opporunity to try out Rust's WebAssembly capabilities while also being able to use the same code as a zero-dependency python module for other projects.

 ## Key features
+- Generates unique random slugs for a input length in words
+- Blazingly fast
-- No dependencies
+- Zero dependencies
-- Fast
 - Customisable slug length in words
-- Over half a million unique combinations for 2-word slugs ranging up to over **280 trillion** unique combinations for 5-word slugs
+- Over half a million unique combinations for 2-word slugs ranging up to over **280 trillion** unique combinations for 5-word slugs.

 ## Usage